 The Cook's Christmas Lights – 1 Carlson Court, Jackson

-This home has 20,000 dancing lights synchronized to music, along with a pixel matrix, and, new for 2017, four singing faces.
+This home has 33,000 dancing lights, including 4 singing faces plus a 1,008 bulb pixel matrix, synchronized to music.
 The homeowners collect donations for the National Multiple Sclerosis Society.
 FREE

 T&A Sprinklers Light Show – 18 Central Avenue, Old Bridge

 With more than 200,000 lights, the T&A Sprinklers Light Show is a fun show set to music that the whole neighborhood loves. *Pending township approval

 Photo courtesy of Johnny's Hazlet Holiday Light Extravaganza lights up the neighborhood at Christmastime.
 Photo courtesy of the venue via Facebook

 Johnny's Hazlet Holiday Lights – 3 Bauer Avenue, Hazlet